Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 1. Create the MSAL confidential client application.

-    Important note: even if we are building a console application, it is a daemon, and therefore a confidential client application, as it does not access Web APIs on behalf of a user, but on its own application behalf.
+    Important note: even if we are building a console application, it is a daemon, and therefore a confidential client application, as it does not access Web APIs on behalf of a user but as an application.

     ```CSharp
     IConfidentialClientApplication app;